csgis/geonode_ansible/README.md

 git clone https://github.com/csgis/geonode_ansible.git
 ```

-Add the user used for installation to your `/etc/ansible/hosts` file
+Add the user and key settings used for installation to your `hosts` file

 ```
 [geonode]